-Your surgery will be performed either under sedation or, more commonly, under spinal anaesthetic or general anaesthetic.
-In addition to this you may be given a nerve block (a local anaesthetic injection) in your leg, ankle or foot to help make you more comfortable when you wake up.
-You will have the opportunity to discuss and agree this plan with the anaesthetist before your surgery.
-The types of local anaesthetic nerve blocks commonly used in foot and ankle surgery are described below.
+Your surgery will be carried out either under sedation or, more commonly under spinal anaesthetic or general anaesthetic.

+In addition you may be given a nerve block (a local anaesthetic injection) in your leg, ankle or foot to help make you more comfortable when you wake up.
+You will have the opportunity to discuss and agree this plan with the consultant anaesthetist before your surgery.